laatu/ag_garden/src/site/notes/AG_Work_flow/Ana_Q.md

 ### Answers

 #### Q1.
 AMDP vs CDS :
-- CDS (Core Data Services) - Data Modeling and Simplification [Hover][id1] asfd^[checkthat]
+- CDS (Core Data Services) - Data Modeling and Simplification ^[Streamlines data integration, simplifies reporting(Fiori and etc..) & supports consistent business logic across applications]
   - AMDP (ABAP Managed Database Procedures): -  Code Pushdown and Performance Optimization
 1. *AMDP* - we can call one function inside the other, it is helpful in returning multiple result set on complex logics.
-Whereas, CDS is dedicated for single set of logic and return only one result set.
-[Hover][id2]
+Whereas, CDS is dedicated for single set of logic and return only one result set. ^[This functionality can’t be achieved by Open SQL and CDS.]
 	  - Performance Improvement in Batch Processing
 2. *CDS*  - To read and process for reporting whereas AMDP is to process and modify data at DB layer.

 #### Q2.
 Security
-In terms of security and data privacy, how do you ensure compliance with industry standards and organizational policies when implementing Embedded Analytics solutions?**
+In terms of security and data privacy, how do you ensure compliance with industry standards and organizational policies when implementing Embedded Analytics solutions?
  **CDS Views:**
 1. **Authorization Checks:**
     - `@AccessControl.authorizationCheck` annotations.
 Ensure that these checks align with the required security policies.
-4. **Field Level Security: orRole-Based Access Control (RBAC) **
+1. **Field Level Security: orRole-Based Access Control (RBAC)**
     - Leverage field-level security options provided by CDS Views to restrict access to specific fields based on user roles.
     - Enforce role-based access control for both CDS Views and AMDP.
 Define roles and assign them to users based on their responsibilities.